datastreamapp/schema/docs/README.md

 ## Install
-You can download the compiled DS-WQX schema from [S3](https://s3.ca-central-1.amazonaws.com/datastream-atlantic-upload-template/schema-v1.6.json).
+You can download the compiled DS-WQX schema from above.

 Alternately, you can build it from the source to include in your project.